apollo22/computer_config/desktop_configuration/power_managment.md

 cat /proc/acpi/wakeup

 ## Suspend and hibernate
-I currently suspend with systemd.
+I currently suspend and hibernate with systemd.
+To do so, I changed /etc/systemd/sleep.conf

 ## Lid is closed
-- lock and turn screen off
+- lock then turn screen off then suspend to RAM then suspend to DISK
-- lock then suspend to RAM
+- lock then suspend to RAM then suspend to DISK

 ## Monitors power managment